Kyron Horman A Little Boy Who Vanished, Portland, 2010.

 I just read that the search for this 7 year old boy was the most expensive in Oregon’s history.
-Sadly though there is much gossip and all that money and effort did not bring a conclusion.
+Sadly though there is much rumour and all that money and effort did not bring a conclusion.

 On 4th June 2010 Kyron went to Skyline Elementary School in Portland with his step mother Terri Horman.
 Kyron and Terri were at the school’s science fair until about 08.45 am.
 Terri says she saw the boy walk off down a corridor to his first class.